londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 This blog was created as a companion to a workshop I'm gonna do at AFRY, it has a bit more content including a presentation in person.

-All the code is available [here](https://github.com/londogard/snake-js-jvm-native).
+All the finished code is available [here](https://github.com/londogard/snake-js-jvm-native/tree/completed_project), if you prefer the unfinished code head to [master-branch](https://github.com/londogard/snake-js-jvm-native).

 Thanks!